The-Sw33t3r-Man/Lord/README.md

 This question does include a complexity mark based on the design and content you choose.

+Your testing must:

+- Be both cross-browser and cross-platform.
+- Include HTML validation results for both pages, showing your HTML is valid.
+- Illustrate any "state" changes, like hover.
+- Include proof of accessibility testing.

 ## Part II - Scripting with JavaScript Core

+In this section your going to write several small javascript functions to practice with javascript core programming (basically just using javascript as a normal scripting language).
+For each section you can hardcode input values, and all output should go to console (we'll worry about the actual web page on Assignment 4).
+Your testing should follow what you learned in 1020, and test a reasonable number of cases to illustrate that your code works.

 ### Leap Years